Abdou Boinaheri

 Abdou Boinaheri Mchinda (born 12 October 1988) is footballer who plays for French team FC Côte Bleue, as a midfielder.
-Born in France, he represents Comoros at international level.
+Born in France, he played for the Comoros national team at international level.

 Career

 Born in Marseille, Boinaheri has played for Evian Thonon Gaillard B, Aubagne and FC Côte Bleue.

-He made his international debut for Comoros in 2016.
+He made his international debut for Comoros national team in 2016.